 - Parents will drop their children outside the building.

-- EYFS parents will need to walk up the public footpath (adhering to social distancing).
+- EYFS parents will need to line up on the school playground on the 2m markers (adhering to social distancing).
 The gate will be opened just before the allocated time.
 Parents will be able to drop their child off to the assigned adult and then follow the one-way system down the public footpath.

 - Parents are encouraged to allow their child to make the last part of the journey into school independently.
 They will be warmly welcomed by their teachers.